reisir/tools/pages/04.vegas-pro/masking/default.md

 ![tick "mask" and select the mask layer](masklayer.png) [row]

-Select the Anchor Creation Tool [i=vppen/] on the left of the menu and proceed to mask.
-Using [i=vppen/] will add new anchor points, clicking on already existing anchor points with [i=vpdelete/] will delete them.
-To move around, select [i=vpedit/]
+Select the Anchor Creation Tool [i=vppen/] to initiate your mask add new anchor points.
+Clicking on already existing anchor points with the Anchor Deleting Tool[i=vpdelete/] will delete them.
+To move around, select [i=vpedit/].

-You can remove one of your anchoir points by using the Anchor Deletion Tool and clicking on it.Using [i=vppen/]

-You can also drag any of your anchoir point to another location, select the Normal Edit Tool and drag it to where you want.
+You can also drag any of your anchoir point to another location by selecting the Normal Edit Tool [i=vpedit/] and dragging it to where you want.

-You can also give it some angle (I couldn't find a way to phrase this) by dragging the anchor point with the Anchor Creation Tool.

 [divider/]